 Near iVegan is a new(ish) bar / restaurant About Animals.
 While many vegan business choose not to include vegan or animal-friendly references in the name to attract non-vegan customers, which often makes good sense on many levels, it's also refreshing to see a business which does, and nothing can be more direct than the name of this restaurant.

-About Animals is run by animal rights activists, and according to its Happycow listing it also serves as a space for activist photography and events.
+About Animals is run by animal rights activists, and also serves as a space for activist photography and events.
 It is the place to go to meet animal rights activists in Taipei.

 About Animals feels very much like a typical, western pub / burger bar, making it one of its kind in Taiwan.
 Meals are simple but delicious, and for many foreigners or Taiwanese who've lived abroad it will very much be a taste of home.
 At a little over 300NT for a meal and drink (alcoholic or non-alcoholic) it's certainly on the expensive side for Taipei, but still good value.
 Note that About Animals is quite small, so it's probably better to stock up at iVegan after your meal, especially on a busy night.